cshepherd/megahunt/README.md

 ## Current Status

-As of May 23, 2025, it appears to work as intended on MacOS Sequoia 15.5.
+As of May 23, 2025, it appears to work as intended on MacOS Sequoia 15.5, and Linux 5.10.103 on a Raspberry Pi 4.
 It will probably work elsewhere, but isn't thoroughly tested.

 Pull requests and forks are of course always welcome.
 Note that the `original` branch of the repository has the unmodified source code (for flux to run on the SS20 running SunOS 4 in his garage).